anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The trust assumption between the registrar-agent and the registrar is based on the LDevID of the registrar-agent, provided by the PKI responsible for the domain.
   This allows the registrar-agent to authenticate towards the registrar, e.g., in a TLS handshake.
   Based on this, the registrar is able to distinguish a pledge from a registrar-agent during the TLS session establishment and also to verify that this registrar-agent is authorized to perform the bootstrapping of the distinct pledge.
+  The registrar-agent may be realized as stand-alone component supporting nomadic activities of a service technician moving between different installation sites.
+  Contrary, the registrar-agent may also be realized as co-located functionality for a registrar, to support pledges in pledge-responder-mode.

 * Join Proxy (not shown): same functionality as described in {{RFC8995}} if needed.
   Note that a registrar-agent may use a join proxy to facilitate the TLS connection to the registrar, in the same way that a BRSKI pledge would use a join proxy.
 This is useful in cases where the registrar-agent does not have full IP connectivity via the domain network, or cases where it has no other means to locate the registrar on the network.